 Transition is carefully planned.
-In order to ensure successful transition to secondary, the pupils and parents/carers will be fully involved in the planning for the transfer to the new setting.
-Key information about SEN provision will be shared with the next school /setting through the review process.
+In order to ensure successful transition to secondary school, the pupils and parents/carers will be fully involved in the planning for the transfer to the new setting.
+Key information about SEND provision will be shared with the next school /setting through the review process.
+In school transition arrangements are also discussed as children with SEND change school on an annual basis.